picatz/cube/README.md

 # cube
 > Chrome URL Blocking Extension

-This is a custom [Google Chrome](https://www.google.com/chrome/) extension that blocks pre-determined [URL](https://en.wikipedia.org/wiki/URL)s.
+This is a custom [Google Chrome](https://www.google.com/chrome/) extension that blocks network requests matching a predefined set of URL patterns.

 ## Installation